rhabbachi/boilerplate-dkan7/dkan/modules/contrib/beautytips/README.txt

   ------------------------------------------------------------------------------------
   In order for this module to work properly with IE, you will need to download the ExplorerCanvas library, which can be found here - http://excanvas.sourceforge.net/.
-  Place the downloaded directory 'excanvas' inside the 'sites/all/libraries' directory.
+  Place the downloaded directory 'excanvas' inside the 'beautytips/other_libs' directory.
   Also, make sure that this file is accessable (readable).
-A standard permission setting of 755 should work for the excanvas folder (755 means permission settings - rwxr-xr-x) On Linux or Mac, you can do this with the command 'sudo chmod -R 755 excanvas'
+A standard permission setting of 755 should work for the excanvas folder (755 means permission settings - rwxr-xr-x) On Linux or Mac, you can do this with the command 'sudo chmod -R 755 excanvaso'

   Other than that, you just need to turn the module on in the usual Drupal way.